quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 The lifecycle of a Spring bean looks like this:

-- The lifecycle of a Spring looks like this:
 - Spring bean configuration is read and metadata in the form of a `BeanDefinition` object is created for each bean.
 - All instances of BeanFactoryPostProcessor are invoked in sequence and are allowed an opportunity to alter the bean metadata.
 - For each bean in the container:
   - An instance of the bean is created using the bean metadata.
   - Properties and dependencies of the bean are set.
   - Any instances of BeanPostProcessor are given a change to process the new bean instance before and after initialization.
 - Any methods in the bean implementation class annotated with `@PostConstruct` are invoked.
   - This processing is performed by a `BeanPostProcessor`.
 - Any `afterPropertiesSet` method in a bean implementation class implementing the `InitializingBean` interface is invoked.
   - This processing is performed by a `BeanPostProcessor`.
 If the same initialization method has already bean invoked, it will not be invoked again.
 - Any custom bean initialization method is invoked.
   - Bean initialization methods can be specified either in the value of the `init-method` attribute in the corresponding `<bean>` in a Spring XML configuration or in the `initMethod` property of the `@Bean` annotation.
   - This processing is performed by a `BeanPostProcessor`.
 If the same initialization method has already bean invoked, it will not be invoked again.
 - The bean is ready for use.
 - When the Spring application context is to shut down, the beans in it will receive destruction callbacks in this order:
   - Any methods in the bean implementation class annotated with `@PreDestroy` are invoked.
   - Any `destroy` method in a bean implementation class implementing the `DisposableBean` interface is invoked.
     - If the same destruction method has already been invoked, it will not be invoked again.
   - Any custom bean destruction method is invoked.
     - Bean Destruction methods can be specified either in the value of the `destroy-method` attribute in the corresponding `<bean>` element in s Spring XML configuration or in the `destroyMethod` property of the `@Bean` annotation.
     - If the same destruction method has already been invoked, it will not be invoked again.

 ## How are you going to create an `ApplicationContext` in an integration test?